-This procedure, including the site based high voltage installation line diagrams and manuals constitute Seqwater's HV Installation Safety Management Plan.
-Refer to the Electrical safety code of practice 2013 - Managing electrical risks in the workplace (Qld) for further information.
+This Procedure, including the site based High Voltage installation line diagrams and manuals constitute Seqwater's HV Installation Safety Management Plan refer to Appendix H and to the Electrical safety code of practice 2021 - Managing electrical risks in the workplace (Qld) for further information.

-8.1.1 PPE requirements
+8.1.1.
+PPE requirements